nl-design-system/web-component-poc/documentation/contributing-css.md

 Prefixes can be long or short, but you should be careful to pick something that is likely to be unique amongst the project which you want to collaborate.

-## Safely reuse prefixed CSS from others
+## Use prefixed CSS variables from other projects, share and enjoy the work of others

 When another project already has component or a CSS variable that does exactly what you need, you don't have to create one yourself with your own prefix.
 You can simply reuse the CSS variable with the prefix from the original author. **It is okay to have many prefixes in one file!**